John Peterson Pastor

 Martha Pierce Administrative Assistant

 The voice you hear on the other end of the phone when you call Covenant Presbyterian Church is that of Martha Pierce.
-Martha has over 25 years experience in business and customer relations.
-She has a degree in Commercial Art and certification in Executive Secretarial Studies.
+Martha has over 30 years experience in business and customer relations.
+She has a degree in Commercial Art, certification in Executive Secretarial Studies, and a recently completed BA degree from Mary Baldwin University in Business Management.
 Martha and her husband, Ron moved to Staunton in August of 2017 so they could be close to 6 of their 13 grandchildren.
 Martha and Ron have 6 grown children.
-In her spare time between working at the church and attending online college to obtain a business management degree, Martha enjoys traveling, reading, photography and spending time with family and friends.
+In her spare time, Martha enjoys traveling, reading, photography, knitting/crocheting, and spending time with family and friends.
 Interesting fact: Martha once placed in an art competition and her piece was displayed in a Washington DC art gallery.

 Jeff Ryman Minister of Music